syrinesmati/ImageAnalyzerBot/README.md

 - **Image Upload**: Users can upload images of their skin to get an analysis of potential issues such as acne.
 - **Ask Questions**: Users can ask specific health-related questions, and the chatbot will respond with helpful tips and advice.
-- **Acne Diagnosis and Recommendations**: The application provides suggestions for managing skin conditions like acne, including skincare routines and product recommendations.
+- **Medical Diagnosis and Recommendations**: The application provides suggestions for managing skin conditions, including skincare routines and product recommendations.
 - **Multiple Model Responses**: Two Llama models (Llama-3-2-1b-vision and Llama-3-2-90b-vision) provide different but complementary responses based on the uploaded image and user query.

 ## Installation